 Video clips of Pip and Huxley at the Washington State Horse Expo:

-Continued reading about trust between horse and rider from around the web:
+Recommended reading about trust between horse and rider from other sources: